 Hello, readers!
-Today, I want to discuss two gastrointestinal disorders: Cholangitis and Cholecystitis.
+Today, I want to discuss two gastrointestinal disorders: Cholangitis vs Cholecystitis.

 Cholangitis and cholecystitis are similar but have key differences that set them apart.
 Cholangitis is the inflammation of the joint bile duct inflammation, while cholecystitis is the gallbladder and cystic duct inflammation.
 So, the main difference lies in the affected anatomical structures.